 The Chinese Language

-While oral dialects differ, they are all united by a common written language.
+While oral dialects differ, they are united by a common written language.
 No matter how they are pronounced, each Chinese character or ideograph conveys a distinct meaning.
 However, the characters used in the PRC are rendered in a so-called “simplified” version, while those used in Taiwan, Hong Kong and Macau are in the “traditional” or “complex” format.
 While most educated Chinese can read both styles of characters, the general practice is to file the simplified version of the character in the PRC and in traditional characters in Taiwan, Hong Kong and Macau.